nikitads9/note-service-api/README.md

 </summary>

 **PUT** `host:port/note/v1/update` <br />
-The JSON object passed to that handle should look like:
+The JSON object passed to that handle should look like the one below, although one may omit updating eather Title or Content (or both) so both fields can take null value.
 ```
 {
 	"id": 1,